genai-2025-07/Voyager-T800/docs/cursor-rules-guide.md

 # **Developer Guide: AI-Assisted Development with Cursor Rules**

-This document outlines the structure, purpose, and usage patterns of the Cursor rules implemented in the "Ukraine Travel Assistant" project.
+This document outlines the structure, purpose, and usage patterns of the Cursor rules implemented in the "Voyager-T800" project.
 These rules are a living part of our codebase, designed to encode our best practices, accelerate development, and maintain high code quality.

 ### **Philosophy: Why We Use Rules**